Sharon Duncan-Brewster: Career

 In the Star Wars universe, she portrays Senator Tynnra Pamlo.
 She first played the character in Rogue One: A Star Wars Story and later returned to voice the character in Star Wars: The Bad Batch.
 She reprised the role once more for Andor.

+She also portrayed Kitty in the BBC One production of The Long Song in 2018, and Weyland-Yutani scientist Albrecht in Alien: Containment in 2019.

+In 2021 she played a female Dr. Liet-Kynes in Dune.

+In 2022, Duncan-Brewster starred in Enola Holmes 2 portraying a female version of Professor Moriarty, a role she returns to in Enola Holmes 3 in 2026.

+In 2025 she portrayed Nogi in Ballerina alongside Angelica Huston.